MaaS: a Solution for Tomorrow’s Mobility

 Mobility as a Service is the key to change traveling behaviors towards more sustainable, more inclusive and more affordable mobility, given everyone’s disability.

 MaaS seems to have a bright future.
-But is the Nordic mobility model easily applicable to other countries?
+But is the Nordic mobility model can easily apply to other countries?
 Will all carriers agree to share their data with operators?
 What are the possible associations with existing ticketing services?
-Many challenges still need to be addressed …
+Many challenges still need to be addressed… But from what we reckon, MaaS seems to represent what a connected and smart city should be.

-In the world of tomorrow, MaaS will be a true indoor/outdoor smart mobility assistant that will erase the barriers of disability by offering a 100% tailor-made mobility.
+In the world of tomorrow, MaaS will be a true indoor/outdoor smart mobility assistant that will erase disability barriers by offering a 100% tailor-made mobility.

 Get the latest news about accessibility and the Smart City.